 Drum Layering in Native Instruments Battery

-Learn how to manipulate and process drum sounds using Native Instruments Battery.
+Learn how to layer, manipulate and process drum sounds using Native Instruments Battery.

 Native Instruments Battery

 One of the most popular and successful samplers available on the market is Native Instruments Battery.
 Battery is a dedicated drum sampler/module.
 It allows for the import of samples and offers extensive editing and processing tools.

 To list the features of Battery would take a few pages so I will condense it here for ease of readability.

 Battery’s GUI is divided into three sections, comprising the Master Section, the Sample Matrix and the Edit Pane.
 The Master section is where both global functions are addressed and the supplied drum kits are managed.
 The Sample Matrix maps out the Cells containing the samples into columns and rows and these can be moved around to suit the user’s workflow.
 Edit Pane is where sample management and editing takes place.
 There are extensive editing tools both globally and at kit and sample levels.
 You can layer samples in cells, shape samples using all manner of dynamic tools, create specific kit behaviours for use with live drums, import Propellerheads Recycle slices (REX) and edit and trigger them…..and..on..and on and on.
 By now I am sure you are aware that I love Battery and its intuitive interface that makes layering drum sounds easy and fun.

 In the Drum Layering in Native Instruments Battery video, I show you how to import and layer drum sounds in Battery.
 I explain how to use the various cell tools to shape each drum layer.
 I explain how you can create custom key spans for the cells.
 I show you how to use the built-in dynamic tools to further shape the samples and kits.

 - Learn how to Layer drums in a Soft Sampler

 - Understanding Cells and how to use them for Layering in Battery